 |Supplies & Decoration||

-How Is the Bearded Dragon Natural Habitat?
+Bearded Dragon Natural Habitat

-Bearded dragons come from hot, arid areas of Australia, where vegetation is scarce, and the ground is mostly in the form of dry, hardened soil, rock and some loose soil and sand.
+The bearded dragon habitat is arid areas of Australia, where vegetation is scarce, and the ground is mostly in the form of dry, hardened soil, rock and some loose soil and sand.
 Diverse vegetation doesn’t really thrive, but there are still plenty of desert bushes and small trees suitable for hiding and climbing.

 Water is scarcely available, but it is well-utilized when it does accumulate.
 That is why beardies love to soak.